ee-uet/UETRV-PCore/README.md

   ```
   python3 serial_sendfile.py 1.25 imem.bin
   ```
-After successful downloading of image the booting process starts.
+After successful downloading of the image the booting process starts.
 A snapshot of the boot log is shown below.

 ![bootlog](./docs/images/linux_boot_log.png)